 YUE: Is he on the approved caterers list?

 Couple: What do you mean?
 What list?

 YUE: This list (pulls out contract and highlights the words “Clients must select a caterer from the approved list” on said contract)

 And this same conversation has played out about tables and chairs, tents, sound, you name it, more than once in our office.
 We hate to be the bearer of bad news but there are very specific rules that you have to follow if you want to get married at Laguna Gloria.
 Am I telling you that you shouldn’t choose this wedding venue?
 Heck No!
 Laguna Gloria is an amazing wedding venue and you are going to love getting married there.
 We’re just saying that you should have a true understanding of all of the caveats of choosing this venue.
-Then you’ll be prepared financially and there won’t be any surprises!
+It’s totally worth it but you just need to follow the rules, that’s all!
+And then you’ll be prepared financially and there won’t be any surprises.